 In order for us to see God working in our lives and the world, it helps to look.
 Life doesn't stop in order for us to have a blissful, peaceful Christmas season.
-So right now, in the middle of your life, in the midst of the children and cooking and laundry, what do you need to do to notice God?
+So right now, in the middle of your life, in the midst of the children and cooking and laundry and all the uncertainty and disappointment of 2020, what do you need to do to notice God?

 Take a breath and think about that.

 Or maybe you need to take a few deep breaths.
 Homeschool moms have a tendency to focus on everyone else's needs and well-being except their own.